Lymington Harbour is a Trust Port constituted by Act of Parliament in 1951(as amended) by subsequent legislation.

 The Board of Commissioners carry out a periodic reviews of the professional skills and experience requirements necessary to meet the changing demands of the Commission to inform recruitment requirements.

-Each Commissioner appointment is made after a competitive selection process based on the agreed skills and experience post description.
-The selection panel of four comprises the Chairman of LHC, a further Commissioner; the Chairman of the Harbour Advisory Group and an independent member.
-The Commissioners’ positions are voluntary and they have agreed not to receive remuneration.
+Commissioner appointments are made after a competitive selection process taking account of experience and skills required.
+The Commissioner selection panel comprises the Chairman of LHC, a further Commissioner; the Chairman of the Harbour Advisory Group and an independent member.

 LHC’s primary statutory duties are as follows:

-• To conserve the harbour so that it is fit for use as a port.
-This duty includes the maintenance of navigation channels through surveying, dredging, marking the channel with navigational aids and ensuring the harbour remains sheltered through the construction of breakwaters.
+• To conserve the harbour so it remains fir for purpose as a port.
+This includes dredging works, maintaining aids to navigation, undertaking and publishing hydrographic surveys, and ensuring the harbour remains sheltered through the construction of breakwaters.

-Harbour business is conducted in the interests of the whole community of stakeholders openly, accountably, and with commercial prudence.
-The Department of Transport requires LHC to operate as a commercial business within the terms of its statutory powers, seeking to generate a surplus to be ploughed back into the harbour.
+Harbour business is conducted in the interests of its stakeholder in an open and accountable manner, and with commercial prudence.
+The Department of Environment, Transport and the Regions requires LHC to operate as a commercial business within the terms of its statutory powers, seeking to generate a surplus to be ploughed back into the harbour.
 Under its enabling legislation, LHC can only generate the level of surplus that it needs to pay for ongoing operations, capital projects, and to provide sufficient reserves for planned future expenditure and to maintain a prudent level of ‘contingency’.

 The Lymington Harbour Commission Board meets generally six times a year.
 The press are invited to attend and report on the public session of the meeting.
 The Commissioners publish the minutes of the public session of each meeting two months in arrears after they are approved at the subsequent meeting.